 The G-suite isn’t for everyone, but that doesn’t mean that you need to miss out on the benefits of having a video conferencing tool at your disposal.
 With a rise in remote work being done due to the COVID-19 pandemic, being able to digitally assemble your team for meetings means that everyone remains on the same page.
 The key to collaboration is maintaining a high level of communication and visibility amongst your team.
 While there are plenty of video conferencing tools available, some common features that are included can help to boost the visibility and communication for your team including:

 There are plenty of video conferencing tools available that offer different features including Zoom, Skype, Hangouts, Slack, and GoToMeeting.
-Read this article for a breakdown of the pros and cons of each.
 Read this article to take a deep dive into the pros and cons of some of the listed video conferencing tools.

 Bridgit Bench is the leading construction resource management and workforce planning solution because it helps to enable high level collaboration surrounding your organization’s most important asset – its people.
 Our solution not only helps you provide your team with controlled transparency, it’s also incredibly easy-to-use and approachable at every level.